No Guard

-No Guard (ノーガード nō gādo) is a Double Static Rook shogi opening that is a subvariation of a Double Wing Attack opening with mutually open bishop diagonals.
-The opening gets its name from White omitting their defensive left gold development (...G-32) and instead opting for an early bishop trade in order to initiate a quick attack line with their bishop in hand.
-The missing defensive gold leaves White lacking a 'guard.'
+No Guard (ノーガード nō gādo) is a variation of the Double Static Rook shogi opening, classified as a subvariation of the Double Wing Attack opening with mutually open bishop diagonals.
+The name "No Guard" originates from White's decision to forgo their defensive left gold development (...G-32) in favor of an early bishop trade, enabling a rapid attack with the bishop in hand.
+The absence of the defensive gold leaves White without a "guard".

 The opening is considered speculative since it is thought to favor Black and is not used by professional shogi players.
 However, it is tactical and quickly enters the endgame consequently being challenging to defend against successfully by some amateur players.

 Development

 1.P-76 P-34 2.P-26 P-84 3.P-25 P-85.
 The branch of this variation starts after both players advance their rook pawns and open their bishop diagonals.

 4.G-78.
 Black plays the defensive move by developing their left gold to the seventh file so that it protects the 87 and 88 squares.

 The position at this point is Double Wing Attack opening (where both players exchange their rook pawns off the board) with mutually open bishop diagonals (see: Double Wing Attack§Open bishop diagonal variation), which most commonly develops into a Side Pawn Capture opening after Black takes White's side pawn.

 However, these openings progress as usual only when White mirrors Black's defensive gold move with 4...G-32, which is the joseki move.
 In contrast, in the No Guard opening, White does not mirror Black's position and instead initiates a rook pawn trade before Black leaving their left gold on its starting square.

 4...P-86 5.Px86 Rx86.
 White exchanges their rook pawn.

 Usually after the typical 1.P-76 P-34 2.P-26 P-84 3.P-25 P-85 4.G-78 G-32 Side Pawn Capture sequence, it is Black that first exchanges the rook pawn with 5.P-24 Px24 6.Rx24.
 In No Guard, White is trying to gain the initiative by making the exchange first.
 And, in order to do so, White does not spend time with the 4...G-32 defense.